abdgafartunde/abdgafartunde.github.io/research.md

 ## Research Philosophy

 > *"I believe in bridging the gap between theoretical mathematics and practical applications.
-My work aims to develop computationally efficient and theoretically sound methods that can make a real impact in medical imaging and beyond."*
+My work aims to develop computationally efficient and theoretically sound methods that can make a real impact in computational imaging and beyond."*

 ---